RegLitster/DELI-cious/README.md

 ## Its Made to Be Added Onto
 Maybe sandwiches are getting boring, No Problem!
 - Just add a new class, maybe you also want to sale hotpockets.
-- Implement the OrderItem, add every hotpocket you want to sale and you're ready to start selling.
+- Implement the OrderItem, add every hotpocket you want to sell and you're ready to start selling.

 ## That's All, Folks!
 DELI-cious was built to make your point of sale experience smooth and flexible.